petartotev/PT_Demo_ML.NETests/README.md

 ### Binary Classification / (Sentiment Analysis)

-#### Based on a pre-trained model you can get a prediction if a certain comment (text) that you give as an input will receive a positive or a negative value.
+#### A pre-trained model predicts if a certain comment (text) that you give as an input will receive a positive or negative value.

 ##### Algorithm used: LbfgsLogisticRegression